tifuchs/orGUI/README.rst

 |diffractometer|

-orGUI uses the diffractometer convention by Lohmeier & Vlieg 1993 (`https://doi.org/10.1107/S0021889893004868 <https://doi.org/10.1107/S0021889893004868>`_).
+orGUI uses the diffractometer convention by `Lohmeier & Vlieg 1993 <https://doi.org/10.1107/S0021889893004868>`_.
 However, the phi-circle rotates around the x-axis instead of the z-axis!.
 The azimuth angle in "machine parameters" rotates the whole diffractometer around the primary beam direction.
 Also :math:`$\theta = - \omega$`.
 (Since at ID31 the :math:`$\theta$` rotation is right-handed). xyz in lab frame is: y along beam direction, z along direction defined by azimuth (when azimuth = 90°, z points upwards), x perpendicular to both.
+The detector geometry of orGUI is adapted from the commonly used python package `pyFAI <https://pyfai.readthedocs.io/en/stable/>`_, which enables comprehensive detector geometry calibration.
+It is recommended to determine the position of the X-ray detector from the Debye-Scherrer rings of a X-ray diffraction calibration standard such as CeO2 with the `geometry calibration tools <https://pyfai.readthedocs.io/en/stable/usage/cookbook/calib-gui/index.html>`_ of pyFAI.
+These can be loaded in orGUI

 Here is a simplistic description of the usual workflow for crystal truncation rod integration (a more complete manual will follow):